 Incompetent Accountant?
 Here’s What to Do About It

-It’s a nightmare scenario – you hire an accountant to help with your books, and it turns out they don’t know what they’re doing.
+It’s a nightmare scenario – you hire an accountant to help with your books, and they don’t know what they’re doing.

 What can you do if you find yourself in this situation?